-- Persons less than 16 years of age cannot rent or lease a PWC.
+- Persons less than 16 years of age cannot rent or least a PWC.

-Any boat operator is required to stop and render aid to another vessel which declares a distress situation by signal (flare, flag or arm signals).
+Any boat operator is required to stop and render aid to another vessel which declares a distress situation by signal (flare, flag or arm signals) or call for help.

 - Reckless operation of the vessel

 - Having a passenger ride on the bow, gunwale or stern while in operation

 - Exceeding speed limits on North Lake (35 mph)

 - Circling other vessels within 200 feet at high speeds

 - Operating at greater than “slow, no wake” speeds within 100 feet of shoreline, pier, raft, or other boats

 - Operating beyond “no wake” speeds during one hour after sunset until one hour before sunrise of the next day